manuasir/node-lastfm-scrobblings/README.md

 ### How to build:
 Follow these steps if you want to build your own package:

-- A Linux executable is generated with `pkg`, so it'd be needed to install it globally:
+- A Linux executable will be generated with `pkg`, so it'd be needed to install it globally:
     ```
     npm install -g pkg
     ```
-- Also `Babel` is used to transpile the code from last ES6 features to ES5:
+- Also `Babel` is used for transpiling the code from latest ES6 features to ES5:
     ```
     npm install -g babel-cli
     ```